-The Colorado Department of Health and Environment provides a letter for parents to let you know which vaccines your child will be required to have in order to attend a center or school in 2014-15.
+The Colorado Department of Health and Environment (CDPHE) provides a letter for parents to let you know which vaccines your child will be required to have in order to attend a center or school in 2015-16.
 This should have been sent to you by your school or child care.
-Click here to view the Parents of Children in Colorado Child Cares and Preschools Immunization Requirements letter.
 Once your child has received his or her required immunizations, make sure you have an immunization record for both your child’s personal health record and for the school which you will provide at registration.

-Parents whose children are entering Colorado school can click here to view the Parents of Students in Colorado Schools, Kindergarten through 12th Grades Immunization Requirements letter.
-For answers to frequently asked questions, college entry requirements, HIPAA and school immunization laws, the Colorado Immunization Manual, and letters in multiple languages, visit the Colorado Immunization Section's School Immunizations page.
-You can also download the Certificate of Immunization here.
+For answers to frequently asked questions, college entry requirements, HIPAA and school immunization laws, the Colorado Immunization Manual, and parent letters in multiple languages, visit the Colorado Immunization Branch's School Immunizations page.

-For questions about your child’s required immunizations, please contact the Colorado Immunization Section at www.ColoradoImmunizations.com.
+For questions about your child’s required immunizations, please contact your child's school or child care center or the Colorado Immunization Branch.

 Did you know?